comaps/website/content/support/how-to-import-multiple-favorite-places-bookmarks-and-tracks/index.md

 In the “Bookmarks and tracks” list, push on the "Import Bookmarks and tracks" button:

 {{ image(src="image16.png" classes="max-w-50") }}
 Choose the folder on your device which contains the KML/KMZ/GPX files to import.
-Organic Maps will scan the picked folder and import all bookmarks and tracks.
+CoMaps will scan the picked folder and import all bookmarks and tracks.